Table of Contents

 Major cryptocurrencies like Bitcoin and Ethereum saw a big fall in their prices.
 Bitcoin fell below $30,000.
 The panic also spread to other experimental stablecoins, and even traditional stablecoins briefly lost their dollar value as investors questioned everything.

-The event exposed systemic risks in algorithmic stablecoins and prompted a wider market sell-off.
+The event exposed the risks in algorithmic stablecoins and prompted a big market sell-off.
 Crypto hedge funds and lending platforms such as Celsius and Three Arrows Capital, which had exposure to Terra, also collapsed.

 The Terra collapse helped trigger the “crypto winter” of 2022, which was basically a long period of falling prices